 Crumble, dice, or chop your favorites and either sprinkle them on top or mix them in.
 Here are some ideas:

 - Sugar free chocolate chips (I LOVE Lily’s)

-- Chopped low carb nuts (think almonds, pistachios, pecans)
+- Chopped keto nuts (think almonds, pistachios, pecans)

 - Cookie dough fat bombs

 - Vegan avocado ice cream.
 Simply swap the protein powder for a (tasty!) vegan alternative.

 - Paleo avocado ice cream.
 Again, just swap the protein powder!
 Keep in mind, paleo protein powders are often not sweetened, so you’ll want to increase the amount of sweetener added.

 - Mint chocolate chip ice cream, because it looks like it, right?
 Add some mint extract before blending, then stir in chocolate chips after you’ve blended.